Bandy: Bandy and ice hockey

-As bandy in a way can be seen as a precursor to ice hockey, bandy has influenced the development and history of ice hockey – mainly in European and former Soviet countries.
+No clear distinction between bandy and ice hockey was made before the 1920s.
+As bandy in a way can be seen as a precursor to ice hockey, bandy has influenced the development and history of ice hockey, mainly in European and former Soviet countries.
 While modern ice hockey was created in Canada, a variety of games which bore a closer resemblance to bandy were initially played there after British soldiers introduced the game of bandy in the late 19th century.
 At the same time as modern ice hockey rules were formalized in British North America (present-day Canada), bandy rules were decided upon in Europe.
-A cross between English and Russian bandy rules eventually developed with the football-inspired English rules (cf the passage above about bandy and association football) becoming dominant, together with the Russian low-border along most of the two sidelines, an addition to the sport which has maintained its presence since the 1950s.
+A cross between English and Russian bandy rules eventually developed with the football-inspired English rules (cf the passage above about bandy and Association football) becoming dominant, together with the Russian low-border along most of the two sidelines, an addition to the sport which has maintained its presence since the 1950s.

 Before Canadians introduced ice hockey into Europe in the early 20th century, "hockey" was another name for bandy, and still is in parts of Russia and Kazakhstan.

 Both bandy and ice hockey were played in Europe during the 20th century, especially in Sweden, Finland, and Norway.
-Ice hockey became more popular than bandy in most of Europe mostly because it had become an Olympic sport, while bandy had not.
+Ice hockey became more popular than bandy in most of Europe, mostly because it had become an Olympic sport, while bandy had not.
 Athletes in Europe who had played bandy switched to ice hockey in the 1920s to compete in the Olympics.
 The smaller ice fields needed for ice hockey also made its rinks easier to maintain, especially in countries with short winters.
-On the other hand, ice hockey was not played in the Soviet Union until the 1950s when the USSR wanted to compete internationally.
+On the other hand, ice hockey was not played in the Soviet Union until the 1950s, when the USSR wanted to compete internationally.
 The typical European style of ice hockey, with flowing, less physical play, represents a heritage of bandy.